Between an $n$-ary and an $n{+}1$-ary near-unanimity term

 Define the following congruences on $\mathbf A$.
 The congruence $\beta^*$ is the congruence induced by the partition $\{ \{1,e \} ,\{e', 0 \} \}$ and $ \gamma ^*$ is the congruence induced by the partition $\{ \{1,e' \} ,\{e, 0 \} \}$.
-Since the above partitions induce a congruence on the four-elements Boolean algebra, they also induce a congruence on any term reduct.
+Since each of the above partitions induces a congruence on the four-element Boolean algebra, then each partition induces a congruence on any term reduct.